johnnyawesome/CantorSet/README.md

 ![Cantor Set](https://github.com/johnnyawesome/CantorSet/blob/master/CantorSet/DemoImages/CantorSet.jpg)

-## More Information

-To learn more about the Cantor Set, check out [this post](https://breaksome.tech/the-grandfather-of-fractals:-the-cantor-set-in-p5js/) where I described in great detail:

-- What the Cantor Set is
-- How it works
-- How you can code it yourself

 ## Other, Closely related Fractals

 The Cantor Set actually is a one-dimensional version of two other very, very famous Fractals: